-How The Admixer™ Static Mixer Works
+How The Admixer™ Static Mixer & Blender Works

 The Admixer static mixer and blender excels at processing any combination of miscible fluids.
 Where laminar flow exists, complete homogeneity is achieved through geometrically precise flow division regardless of viscosity, density or velocity.
 In turbulent flow, the Admixer utilizes radial momentum and inertia reversal to eliminate stratification of flow, temperature gradients and processed material variations.